acoustic-content-samples/wchtools-cli/README.md

 #### Deleting pages by hierarchical path or by id

   You can delete pages by hierarchical path, or by id.
 The hierarchical path is the tree based path shown in the Watson Content Hub site manager user interface, which is not necessarily the same as the URL path to the page.
 The hierarchical path is made up of the page names, separated by / characters (eg, /Home/Products/Outdoors) and is case sensitive.
 The "path" field when creating a page or editing a page settings is for the URL path, which by default is the same as the hierarchical name based path, but may differ, if a sites developer decides to set alternate URL path fields for some pages.
 To see a list of "hierarchical" page paths for your site, try the following command:

     wchtools list --pages --server

-  Note, Watson Content Hub will delete all child pages of a specified page, when that page is deleted, whether deleted from the Sites UI, wchtools, or via API, so be sure you want to delete that entire page hierarchy before deleting a page that has child pages below it.
+  A Watson Content Hub tenant can be used to manage multiple web sites.
+The resulting list will show a list of pages associated with each of these sites.
+When deleting pages by path or id, a site must also be specified using the --site-context option and the "context root" of the site.
+(The default site does not have a context root, so use a value of "default".)

-    wchtools delete -p -v --path /Home/Products/Details    (delete the page named Details, and any child pages below that)
+    wchtools delete -p -v --path /Home/Products/Details --site-context default  (delete the page named Details from the default site)

-    wchtools delete -p -v --path "/Home/Lawn and Garden"  (delete page "Lawn and Garden" and any pages below that)
+    wchtools delete -p -v --path "/Home/Lawn and Garden" --site-context Marketing  (delete page "Lawn and Garden" from the Marketing site)

-    wchtools delete -p -v --id {page-id}
+    wchtools delete -p -v --id {page-id} --site-context Campaign  (delete the page with the specified id from the Campaign site)

-  NOTE:  the WCH Sites API treats the page path (constructed by concatenating the "Name" fields of pages, with / separators) as case sensitive, so it will not find a page named "Lawn and Garden"  if you pass the path "/Home/lawn and garden".
+  Watson Content Hub will delete all child pages of a specified page, when that page is deleted.
+This behavior is the same whether a page is deleted from the Sites UI, wchtools, or via API, so be sure you want to delete that entire page hierarchy before deleting a page that has child pages below it.

-  By default the WCH Sites Pages API endpoint only deletes the page definition when you delete a page, but leaves the page content directly associated with that page behind, in case you need to do anything with that content before deleting it.
+  Note:  The WCH Sites API treats the page path (constructed by concatenating the "Name" fields of pages, with / separators) as case sensitive, so it will not find a page named "Lawn and Garden"  if you pass the path "/Home/lawn and garden".

+  By default the WCH Sites API only deletes the page definition when you delete a page, but not the page content directly associated with that page, in case you need to do anything with that content before deleting it.
 To delete both the page and the page content at the same time, pass the additional --page-content flag to the delete -p command.

-    wchtools delete -p -v --path /testpage --page-content  (delete testpage and the page content item that was created with testpage).
+    wchtools delete -p -v --path /testpage --site-context default --page-content  (delete testpage from the default site and the page content item that was created with testpage)

 #### Deleting content, types or assets by specified tag